 Not a member?

 Unless otherwise noted, Regional Meetings are held Wednesdays, 9 a.m.-2:30 p.m., at Drury Lane in Oakbrook Terrace.
 (Get directions to Drury Lane.)
-Registration begins at 8 a.m.
+On-site registration begins at 8 a.m.
+Attendees earn 5 hours of CE credit.

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to ADA CERP at www.ada.org/cerp.